bricker/guard-gradle/README.md

 ## Installation

 It's assumed you're more familiar with Java than you are with Ruby (after all, this is a Gradle tool, right?!); consequently, it's super easy to get going with Guard::Gradle _provided you have Ruby installed_.
-No fear OS X users, however!
-OS X comes with Ruby; Mavericks ships with Ruby 2.0!

 Open up a terminal and type: